Page updated 12th August 2016

-The following is a list of tips, advice and guidance to help the 2391 student prepare for taking the exam
+The following is a list of tips, advice and guidance to help the 2394/2395 student prepare for taking the exam, at this time the 2394/2395 revision papers are being totally rewritten and are not yet available for sale

 Correct use of terminology: